egodigital/blockchain-api/README.md

 # blockchain-api

-A RESTful API for implementing a simple blockchain.
+A RESTful API for using a simple blockchain.